-Installing Metashape on Mac OS X
+Installing Metashape on macOS

 Open the downloaded dmg image and drag Metashape application bundle to the desired location on your hard drive (for example, to Applications folder.
 Do not run Metashape directly from the dmg image to avoid issues on license activation step.